-Comments and conditions from the historic preservation board members also have been included into this final draft.
+Comments and conditions from the historical preservation board on June 18 and from planning commission on July 9 have also been included in the document.

 CRITERIA AND STAFF ANALYSIS:

 The 2014 Citywide Plan identifies as part of the vision, the importance of respecting the community's history.
 The Downtown Littleton Design Standards appear to meet the intent of the following goals (and stated policies within each goal area), as stated in the Citywide Plan: